FlyingSpringrol/Human-memory/README.md

 How we can cheat to find our answers:
    * Look at neuron differentiation during development, see what does what
-   * Repeating structures?
+   * Repeating structures in brain?
+Is the brain broken up into functional units?
 (Other organ systems do it, does the brain as well?)
    * Raphe nucleas, islets of langerhans?
 Small isolated systems that perform important functions
    * Connectome (all the connections between brain regions), Dynome (The way they interact)
-   * Larger scale recordings of neurons
+   * Larger scale recordings of ensembles of neurons (There's nothing like observation when it comes to creating behavioral rules)
    * Find proof of the existence of a universal code/learning rule?
 If there was one, it would simplify the problem of discovering the computational rules of each brain region.